 Did you know that only one third of companies in the FTSE 100 have a female CEO or Chairperson?
 Plus, only 8% of partners in Law Firms are from an ethnic minority background.

 Clearly the fact that people believe they do not and should not discriminate is not reflected in the figures.
 Why should it be newsworthy if we have a black female CEO?
-Our workforce should consist of the best people, embrace diversity and be inclusive.
+Our workforce should consist of the best people.

-What do diversity and inclusion in the workplace mean to you?
+What does diversity and inclusion in the workplace mean to you?

-Say your company took time to write an inclusive job advert and advertise widely to encourage diversity.
+Say your company took time to write an inclusive job advert and advertise widely to encourage a diverse range of applicants.
 However, would they continue to shortlist the CVs and people who 'fit the mould'?
 Don’t let your organisation become a place where everyone looks the same or doesn’t reflect your customer base.
 If you do, your products and services will be less likely to meet your customers’ needs.

-A diverse workforce that is inclusive of different ideas and choices leads to:
+A diverse talent pool that celebrates different ideas and choices leads to:

 - Better decisions